 - Bifocals: have two viewing areas divided by a visible line – a larger viewing area for distance and a smaller area for reading.
 If you haven’t worn bifocals before, it can take some time to adjust to moving your eyes between the distance and reading portions of the lens.

 - Standard Progressives: multifocal lenses with three viewing areas – distance-, intermediate-, and near-vision.
 They have a seamless, invisible design where the power “progressively” changes throughout the lens with distance viewing on the top and near vision on the bottom.
 The clearest vision in a progressive is top to bottom through the center of the lens.
-Just like bifocals, it can take time to adapt to wearing new progressives.
+Just like bifocals, it can take time to /blog/how-to-adapt-to-progressive-lenses/”>adapt to wearing new progressives.
 For new wearers, build up wear-time every day for the first 2-3 weeks to adapt to the lenses.

 - Workspace progressives: specialized progressive lenses designed for up-close activities at work or home.
 Since workspace progressive lenses don’t have distance vision, they’re not recommended for driving.
-There are two types of workspace progressives.
+There are two types of /workspace-progressives”>workspace progressives.

 - Near-range: designed for people who spend long periods of time at a desk or other workspace and offer greater comfort and visual clarity within 3 feet.

 - Mid-range: designed for people who need enhanced up-close vision as well as to see the entire room more clearly.
 They feature narrower near-range vision with greater mid-range vision for comfort and visual clarity within 10-14 feet.